airss-docs/airss-docs.github.io/examples/index.md

 #MINSEP=2.2
 ```

 The shape of the primitive slab (atoms `Al1` to `Al4`) is fixed by `#FIX` in the last line of the `LATTICE_CART` block.
 The atom `Al5` is an `ADATOM`.
 This means that is it added after the slab supercell has been built.
 The supercell is generated using `#SUPERCELL=2 2 1`.
 In this case a 2 × 2 × 1 supercell is generated.
 You might also use `#SUPERCELL=4`, which generates a random supercell of area 4.
 If `#SLAB` is omitted then the random supercell has a random volume of 4 (i.e. 2 × 1 × 2 is permitted).
-The global `POSAMP` is 0.0, but the added atom has `#ZAMP=2.0`, which means that the X and Y coordinates are completely random, but the Z amplitude is less than or equal to 2.0 Å. Initial configurations with atomic separations of less than 2.2 Å are rejected.
+The global `POSAMP` is 0.0, but the added atom has `#ZAMP=2.0`, which means that the *x* and *y* coordinates are completely random, but the *z* amplitude is less than or equal to 2.0 Å. Initial configurations with atomic separations of less than 2.2 Å are rejected.
 The shape of the unit cell is not optimised during the relaxation.

 ```console
 $ airss.pl -pp3 -max 10 -seed Al